Buffy Sainte-Marie: 1960–1978: Rise to prominence

 Sainte-Marie's other well-known songs include "Mister Can't You See" (a Top 40 U.S. hit in 1972); "He's an Indian Cowboy in the Rodeo"; and the theme song of the movie Soldier Blue.
+In 1969 she released Illuminations, an early quadraphonic album on which she used a synthesizer.

-She appeared on Pete Seeger's Rainbow Quest with Pete Seeger in 1965 and several Canadian television productions from the 1960s to the 1990s, and other TV shows such as American Bandstand, Soul Train, The Johnny Cash Show, and The Tonight Show Starring Johnny Carson.
-Sainte-Marie sang the opening song, "The Circle Game" (written by Joni Mitchell), in Stuart Hagmann's film The Strawberry Statement (1970); and in the TV show Then Came Bronson episode "Mating Dance for Tender Grass" (1970), she sang and portrayed Tender Grass, the episode's titular character.
-In 1970 she recorded the album Illuminations, an early quadraphonic vocal album on which she used a Buchla synthesizer.
+She appeared frequently on television in Canada and the US, including American Bandstand, Soul Train, The Johnny Cash Show, and The Tonight Show Starring Johnny Carson.
+She guest-starred in "The Heritage" episode of The Virginian in 1968, as a Shoshone woman sent to be educated at school, and acted and sang in "Mating Dance for Tender Grass", a 1970 episode of Then Came Bronson.

-Sainte-Marie appeared in "The Heritage" episode of The Virginian which first aired on October 30, 1968, in which she played a Shoshone woman who had been sent to be educated at school.

 Sesame Street

 Sainte-Marie was hired in 1975 to present Native American programming for children for the first time on Sesame Street.
 Sainte-Marie wanted to teach the show's young viewers that "Indians still exist".
-She regularly appeared on Sesame Street over a five-year period from 1976 to 1981.
-Sainte-Marie breastfed her first son, Dakota "Cody" Starblanket Wolfchild, during a 1977 episode.
-Sainte-Marie has suggested that this is the first representation of breastfeeding ever aired on television.
+She regularly appeared on Sesame Street from 1976 to 1981.
+Sainte-Marie breastfed her first son, Dakota "Cody" Starblanket Wolfchild in a 1977 episode, which according to Sainte-Marie was the first representation of breastfeeding aired on television.

-Sesame Street filmed several shows from her home in Hawaii in 1978.
+Sesame Street filmed several episodes at her home in Hawaii in 1978.

-In 1979, Spirit of the Wind, featuring Sainte-Marie's original musical score, including the song "Spirit of the Wind", was shown at the Cannes Film Festival.
-The film is a docudrama about George Attla, a "World Champion dog sledder".
-The American Indian Film Festival, which exhibited the film in 1980, recognizes accurate historical and contemporary portrayals of Native Americans.